 "Actually, I find it all fascinating," Alice chimed.

 "Me too," Kitty added.

 "That's what concerns me," the Governor muttered.
 "Lydia, could you please direct your sisters to a topic appropriate for our class and station?"

 "Yes, father," Lydia meekly responded.
-Governor Swann and Cpt.
-Norrington turned and walked away, most likely to make sure the crew did their respective duties.
+Governor Swann and Lieutenant Norrington turned and walked away, most likely to make sure the crew did their respective duties.